 The other application method you could use is the squeegee method which is great if you have a large number of rock chips in a small area.
 Pour a few drops of paint on to the affected area and use the supplied soft rubber squeegee to work the product into the chips.
 You don’t need to be too precise.
 If you can still see some chips you can dab them directly with the paintbrush.
 Allow to dry.

 The final step is to use the Sealact solution liquid to remove the access product.
 This dissolves away the extra paint that might look a little messy around the stone chip.
 Shake the liquid immediately before use.
 Apply some Sealact to the supplied lint-free cloth.

 Use the damp cloth to moisten the area and allow the product to dissolve the access paint.
 You can also apply over the chips.
 Wipe the area gently and the access paint will come away.
 Use a separate microfiber cloth to clean up the area.

 Don’t use too much pressure or you will remove the paint that covers the chip.

-Note that the sealact liquid will only with with Dr ColorChip paint and not with touch up paint that you got from a dealer.
+Note that the sealant liquid will only with Dr ColorChip paint and not with touch-up paint that you got from a dealer.

 Fixing rock chips with touchup paint.